Explained: In capital’s poll race, how auto drivers will play a crucial role

 The business of auto-rickshaw drivers has further seen a dent after the AAP government declared free bus ride for women.

 On the contrary, Surinder Kumar, 34, an auto driver from Laxmi Nagar appreciated the works done by the Kejriwal government.
-He said that waiving of vehicle fitness fees, reduction in the penalty for late fees, registration and re-registration has helped the section immensely.
+He said,"Some of the work done by the Kejriwal government is appreciable.
+It has helped us immensely.
+Must mention the waiving of vehicle fitness fees.
+Moreover the penalty for late fees, registration and re-registration have been reduced.
+I am happy."

 Explained: Will Shaheen Bagh help BJP in the Delhi polls

-Delhi BJP president Manoj Tiwari said, "An auto that cost ₹1.15 lakh is being sold for ₹6 lakh.
+However, In an attempt to lure the constructed voter base, Delhi BJP president Manoj Tiwari said,"An auto that cost ₹1.15 lakh is being sold for ₹6 lakh.
 Once we are in power, we will make the entire system very transparent which will bring both ease of doing business and ease of living for the auto wallahs."

 With political parties trying hard to convince the auto drivers with new promises or fulfil old commitments, it will be seen whether AAP retained their support or not, when the results come on Feb 11.